PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

 ### 5.1.
 Add packages to the distribution

-To add a package to the distribution that already has a recipe available in your project, add a line in your image recipe to append the package name to the `IMAGE_INSTALL` variable.
+To add a package to the distribution that already has a recipe available in your project, add a line in your image recipe (`recipes-core/images/mbl-image-example.bb` in `meta-mbl-project-example`) to append the package name to the `IMAGE_INSTALL` variable.

 For example, to add the `bash` package to the distribution, add the following line: